grid-line

 That concludes our list of fast-growing health and wellness trends happening right now.

-It’s interesting to note how many of these trends (like robotics) are due to cutting-edge tech.
+It’s interesting to note how many of these trends (like AI) are due to cutting-edge tech.

 While others (like fasting) take cues from the past.